Don’t let parasite myths worm their way into your brain! Read on to find out the top 6 dog parasite myths and tick off the ones you were aware of.

 Myth: A single product can protect my dog from all parasites

 Truth: There is no single product that will provide your dog with full parasite protection.
 You must always use a combination of two products in order to safeguard your pet.
 If you’re not sure which products are best for your pet, use our Flea, Tick and Worm Treatment Finder or speak to a friendly Petbarn team member to understand the best treatment combination for your dog.

 Myth: Parasites are only a risk in summer

 Truth: While fleas and ticks may thrive in warmer environments, they are very much a risk to your dog all year-round.
-Measures of prevention should be taken no matter the season.
+Preventative measures should be taken no matter the season.

-Myth: I can’t see worms, so my pets mustn’t have any
+Myth: I can’t see worms, so my dog mustn’t have any

 Myth: My puppy is too young to have contracted a parasite